+The Mead Educational Trust will ensure that:

+- The governing body (Trust Board) understands and fulfils its safeguarding responsibilities. - The governing body (Trust Board) will all undergo the vetting checks as outlined in part three of Keeping Children Safe in Education 2023.

+Each School within The Mead Educational Trust will ensure that:
-- 6.1.
-Each School within The Mead Educational Trust will ensure that: - The Academy Council understands and fulfils its safeguarding responsibilities. - We have a Designated Safeguarding Lead and a least one Deputy Designated Safeguarding Lead for child protection and safeguarding, who have undertaken approved DSL training, which will be refreshed every two years. - All members of staff receive INSET training at least annually on the latest version of KCSIE in order to develop their understanding of child protection and safeguarding, in particular the signs and indicators of abuse. - All members of staff, volunteers, and academy councillors know how to respond to a pupil who discloses abuse, and the procedure to be followed in appropriately sharing a concern of possible abuse or a disclosure of abuse. - All parents/carers are made aware of the school's responsibilities regarding child protection procedures through publication of the school's Safeguarding and Child Protection Policy on the school website and in other communications with home.

-- Its lettings policy (if applicable) will seek to ensure the suitability of adults working with children on school sites at any time. - Community users organising activities for children are aware of and understand the need for compliance with the school's child protection guidelines and procedures. - Our school is committed to safer recruitment as outlined in Keeping Children Safe in Education 2022.
-The school will ensure all appropriate checks are carried out for all staff and volunteers and will consider including online searches as part of due diligence.
-Appropriate checks will be recorded on the Single Central Record which will be audited annually by a Trust appointed independent educational consultant, and then termly by the DSL.
-The school will ensure at least one person who is safer recruitment trained will be part of the recruitment process.
-(See Part Three of KCSIE 2022.) - All academy councillors and trustees will undergo a DBS check and a S128 check as outlined in paragraph 165 of Keeping Children Safe in Education 2022. - The name of any member of staff considered not suitable to work with children will be notified to either the Disclosure and Barring Service or the relevant Government Department/Agency (where appropriate), depending on the nature of the concern, with the advice and support of the Local Authority Designated Officer (LADO). - A member of our SLT has attended LADO training (Managing allegations against staff members).
-Our school understands the harms threshold/ and procedure for managing allegations and low-level concerns as set out in KCSIE 2022 (see appendix 3 of this policy). - Our procedures will be reviewed and updated at least annually. - The name of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead(s) will be clearly shown in the school with procedures for reporting concerns - All adults, (including supply teachers, non-teaching staff and volunteers), new to the Trust will be given or directed to a copy of: the Safeguarding and Child Protection Policy, staff Code of Conduct, the booklet 'What To Do if You're Worried A Child is Being Abused' (Stat guidance template (publishing.service.gov.uk), Keeping Children Safe in Education 2022 Part 1 and Annex C and the name and contact details of the Designated Safeguarding Lead, and these will be explained as part of their induction into the school.
-In addition to this, all such staff and volunteers will be made aware of the 'Guidance for Safer Working Practice DfE 2020 for Adults who work with Children and Young People' booklet and the document 'Guidance for safer working practice for those working with children and young people in education settings, 2022 (Safer Recruitment Consortium Home (saferrecruitmentconsortium.org)
+- We have a Designated Safeguarding Lead (who is a member of the senior leadership team) and a least one Deputy Designated Safeguarding Lead for child protection and safeguarding, who have undertaken approved DSL training, which will be refreshed every two years. - The Academy Council understands and fulfils its designated safeguarding responsibilities. - All members of staff receive safeguarding training at least annually to develop their understanding of child protection and safeguarding, in particular the signs and indicators of abuse. - All members of staff, volunteers, and academy councillors know how to respond to a pupil who discloses abuse, and the procedure to be followed in appropriately sharing a concern of possible abuse or a disclosure of abuse. - All parents/carers are made aware of the school's responsibilities regarding child protection procedures through publication of the school's Safeguarding and Child Protection Policy on the school website. - Our lettings policy (if applicable) will seek to ensure the suitability of adults working with children on school sites at any time. - Community users organising activities for children are aware of and understand the need for compliance with the school's child protection guidelines and procedures. - We adhere to the Safer Recruitment practices outlined in part three of Keeping Children Safe in Education 2023.
+The school will ensure all appropriate checks are carried out for all staff, volunteers and will consider including online searches as part of due diligence.
+Appropriate checks will be recorded on the Single Central Record which will be audited annually by the Trust and then termly by the school DSL.
+The school will ensure at least one person who is safer recruitment trained will be part of the recruitment process. - The name of any member of staff considered not suitable to work with children will be notified to either the Disclosure and Barring Service or the relevant Government Department/Agency (where appropriate), depending on the nature of the concern, with the advice and support of the Local Authority Designated Officer (LADO). - A member of our SLT has attended LADO training (Managing allegations against staff members).
+Our school understands the harms threshold and procedure for managing allegations and low-level concerns as set out in

+KCSIE 2023 (see Appendix 3).

+- Our procedures will be reviewed and updated at least annually. - The name of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead(s) will be clearly shown in the school with procedures for reporting concerns - At induction there is an explanation of our safeguarding systems, including: - ✓ Our safeguarding and child protection policy, which includes the role and identity of our DSL and any deputies; procedures to deal with child-on-child abuse and procedures for managing allegations against staff. - ✓ The expectation to read KCSIE 2023 part 1 and Annex B - ✓ Our behaviour policy - ✓ Our staff Code of Conduct and whistleblowing policies - ✓ The attendance policy, which includes the safeguarding response to children who go missing from education or who are regularly absent. - ✓ child protection training, including online safety, which includes an understanding of their role in relation to filtering and monitoring.